 The ability of a commercial bank to lend is largely determined by its net worth (equity capital) in relation to its risk-weighted financial assets, and not by its reserves.
 This assumes that the bank is willing to lend and the public are willing to borrow.
 In practice banks lend first, and look for the regulatory reserves they need later (if necessary by borrowing reserves from other banks or from the central bank).

 Any bank credit money involved in such a payment is simply removed from the money supply (i.e. it is destroyed).
 The financial system as a whole is engaged in an ongoing process of creating and destroying credit money.
 In payment transactions of this type, only the reserves which tag along with the bank credit money are retained within the financial system.

-Governments allowed and effectively encouraged asset bubbles to develop, particularly those associated with private housing, and banks were permitted to lend without adequate credit checks to those unable to service those loans.
+Governments allowed and effectively encouraged asset bubbles to develop, particularly those associated with private housing, and banks were permitted to lend without adequate credit checks to those unable to service those loans over the longer term.
 Such asset bubbles eventually burst, followed by debt deleveraging and economic contraction.

 Only if misused.
 In a normal situation, if there is low consumer demand, high unemployment or under-utilisation of people and resources, then an increase in government spending will improve the economy and will not be inflationary.